Infinitely divisible priors for multivariate survival functions: Introduction

 At the heart of many multivariate Bayesian models is the construction of vectors of dependent CRMs, which are conditionally independent on a baseline CRM, see \cite{catalano2023} for an overview of the topic.
 These vectors of dependent CRMs may or may not be smoothed at a higher level in the construction of the final model, but the discrete nature of the baseline CRM implies certain tie-like dependencies in the resulting vector of dependent random measures.
-Our framework also addresses this issue and allows to mitigate this artifact of working with discrete baseline CRMs, as it allows for the constructions of vectors of dependent IDRMs, which are conditionally independent given a continuous baseline IDRM.
-This type of construction may be seen as useful tool beyond the scope of this paper as it enables ``smoother'' dependence structures, which may allow to model a practitioners intuition more realistically.
+Our framework allows to avoid these tie-like dependencies stemming from discrete baseline CRMs, as it allows for the constructions of vectors of dependent IDRMs, which are conditionally independent given a continuous baseline IDRM.
+This type of construction may be seen as a useful tool beyond the scope of this paper as it enables ``smoother'' dependence structures between dependent random measures.

 Our specification of the prior can be summarized by the following hierarchical construction of the random probability distribution for a random vector $\bmX$: